 LM offers services to ensure that students who learn differently are given a chance to realize their full academic potential.
-The staff in the Learning Support program works with students in a holistic way that enables them to grow academically, spiritually, socially, and physically.
+The staff in the Academic Support program works with students in a holistic way that enables them to grow academically, spiritually, socially, and physically.

-The Learning Support staff work with teachers to facilitate accommodations and differentiation of instruction.
+The Academic Support staff work with teachers to facilitate accommodations and differentiation of instruction.
 Accommodations and support are provided through an individualized academic plan for students who demonstrate a need.
 Federal and state guidelines are useful to program design; however, LM is an independent school and forms a program that best serves our students without the restrictions and requirements of strictly following government mandates.

 Other Student Support and Organizations